Taneytown, Maryland: Notable people

 Taneytown was the headquarters of Union Army General George Meade for a period during the American Civil War.
 Fellow Civil War general Jacob G. Lauman was born in Taneytown.

 Congressman Joseph A. Goulden of New York was from a family with a house in Taneytown, where he usually stayed during the summer.
 Goulden was present in Gettysburg when Abraham Lincoln delivered the Gettysburg Address, and Goulden heard the speech in person.

-Actor Fred Gwynne, star of TV's The Munsters, died in Taneytown on July 2, 1993, after he was diagnosed with pancreatic cancer.
+Actor Fred Gwynne, star of TV's The Munsters, and his wife lived on a farm near Taneytown from the early 1980s till his death in 1993.